 - whether there is a demonstrated level of mutual trust

-- whether transactions involved large amounts of drugs
+- whether transactions involving large amounts of drugs

 - whether the defendant purchased his drugs on credit